Christmas Island crab forest

-One of the impressive sights not only for Christmas Island but for the whole world is yearly migration of red crabs.
+One of the impressive sights not only for Christmas Island but for the whole world is the yearly migration of red crabs.
 It seems that migration takes place in the time when there is the least difference between low and high tides – then it is safer to lay eggs.
-Migration starts on the plateau, lasts up to 18 days.
+Migration starts on the plateau and lasts up to 18 days.
 Crabs gather in broad columns and repeat the same route each year.
 They prefer to go in the early morning or late afternoon – to avoid direct sunlight.
 The biggest danger to them is direct sunlight and heat.

 Latest crab migration was ongoing in late October – early December 2010.

-To save the crabs, on the roads there have been developed special crab crossings and plastic walls, funneling them to these crossings.
+To save the crabs, the roads have special crab crossings and plastic walls, funneling them to these crossings.
 But there is another deadly enemy – invasive Yellow Crazy Ant (Anoplolepis gracilipes).
 It is the main reason why the number of red crabs is decreasing, although numerous other species of introduced animals are changing the ecosystem too.
-Since 2000 there is on-going extermination of the supercolonies of crazy ants all over the island, decreasing their number by 99%.
+Since 2000 there is ongoing extermination of the supercolonies of crazy ants all over the island, decreasing their number by 99%.

 Other forest crabs

-Many of the land crabs live near the sea, in beaches.
+Many of the land crabs live near the sea, on beaches.
 But Christmas island has several more species of land crabs living in forests.

 One more endemic species is Jackson’s crab (Sesarma jacksoni), living in lower terraces of forest and in caves.

 On the island lives the world’s largest population (around 1 million) of robber crabs (Birgus latro) – the largest land invertebrate in the world, up to 40cm long.

 In the forest can be found also purple crab (Gecarcoide lalandii) but it is more rare.
 Close to the seepages of springs in the forest can be found also purple crabs (Gecarcoide lalandii) – Christmas Island is the only place in the world where these crabs are blue.
 Other crabs in forest are little nipper (Geograpsus grayi), yellow nipper (Geograpsus crinipes), the rare white-stripe crab (Labaunium rotundatum).

 On the island grow 135 native plant species.
 At least 18 are not found anywhere else in the world: